 Disable Microsoft Error Reporting for Windows XP

-Click on Start and then right-click on My Computer and select Properties.
-The System Properties dialog appears.
+- Click on Start and then right-click on My Computer and select Properties.
+Then the System Properties dialog appears.